docusign/native-ios-sdk/Embedded-Signing.md

 #### **Tracking Events**

-Client apps may register for various notification, such as `DSMEnvelopeSyncingSucceededNotification`, to receive the details on various stages of signing.
+Client apps may register for various notification, such as `DSMEnvelopeSyncingSucceededNotification`, to receive the details on various stages of signing. <br>
 Notification object with `userInfo` contains `envelopeId` and other relevant information.
 Other relevant notifications for Online Signing and SDK events can be found in the ([header file](https://github.com/docusign/native-ios-sdk/blob/master/DocuSignSDK.framework/Headers/DSMNotificationCodes.h)).
 Some of the important notifications are:
 - `DSMSigningCompletedNotification`
 - `DSMSigningCancelledNotification`